-The electric bike has established itself as one of the best urban transport options: practical, economical, and eco-friendly, it transforms our daily lives.
-But this success also attracts thieves.
-Bike thefts, especially in large cities, have sharply increased in recent years.
+Electric bicycles have become one of the best means of urban transportation: practical, economical, and environmentally friendly, they are transforming our daily lives.
+But this popularity also attracts unwanted attention.
+Bicycle theft, particularly in large urban areas, has risen sharply in recent years.

 The good news?
-Today, there are simple and effective solutions to ride with peace of mind.
+Simple and effective solutions now exist to let you ride with complete peace of mind.

-Certified locks, appropriate insurance, good daily habits, and GPS tracking tools help secure your bike, deter theft attempts... and ensure coverage in case of the unexpected.
+Certified locks, suitable insurance, good everyday habits, and geolocation tools help secure your bicycle, deter theft attempts… and ensure you are covered in case of the unexpected.

-In this article, we guide you step by step to:
+In this article, we guide you step by step through:

-• Choosing a reliable lock recognized by insurance companies
+• Choosing a reliable lock recognized by insurers

 • Understanding the benefits of GPS trackers